sf-wdi-17/notes/lectures/week-06/_2_tuesday/dawn/ruby_inheritance.md

   1. Create Person class that has name and age attributes.
 It will also have a `vote` method.
 But before the person can `vote`, the method should check to make sure that person is over age 18.
   2. Open pry and `load` this person class.
   3. In `pry`, create a person who is 19 years old.
-  4. Try to they vote?
+  4. Try to vote.
+If everything is set up correctly, this shouldn't be a problem.
   5. Now change the `vote` method in the person class so that the voting age is 21.
   6. `load` the person class.
 Was this change seen?